Healthy Pumpkin Cookies

 What sets my pumpkin cookies apart

-• The texture – Most “healthy pumpkin cookie” recipes rely on oats, nut butter, or maple syrup to get that chewy, tender bite….but mine use Greek yogurt and protein powder for softness and structure.
+• The texture.
+Most “healthy pumpkin cookie” recipes rely on oats, nut butter, or maple syrup to get that chewy, tender bite.
+Mine use Greek yogurt and protein powder for softness and structure.
+If you’ve made my almond flour cookies, you know I’m particular about getting that balance between chewy center and slightly set edges.

-• The macros – Since we aren’t using oats or nut butters or syrup like other recipes, I give you a cookie that’s not just lower in carbs, but higher in protein and moisture, without needing extra fat or sugar to make them taste amazing.
-And unlike most low-carb cookies that turn out dry or crumbly, these hold together beautifully with just a hint of chew in the center.
-Each cookie has over 16 grams of protein and only 4 net carbs!
+• The macros.
+Since we aren’t using oats or nut butters or syrup like other recipes, you get a cookie that’s not just lower in carbs but higher in protein and moisture, without needing extra fat or sugar to make them taste amazing.
+Unlike most low-carb cookies that turn out dry or crumbly, these hold together beautifully with just a hint of chew in the center.
+Each cookie has over 16 grams of protein and only 4 net carbs.

-• The icing – Then there’s the icing.
-Oh, the icing.
-It’s a high-protein cream cheese icing that’s light, fluffy, and perfectly tangy.
+• The frosting.
+It’s a high-protein cream cheese frosting that’s light, fluffy, and perfectly tangy.
 Made with Greek yogurt and protein powder instead of powdered sugar or butter, it adds the perfect creamy contrast to the pumpkin spice base.
-Honestly, I could eat it by the spoonful and I might have while testing this recipe.
+If you love cream cheese frosting as much as I do, try it on my keto spice cake too.
+Honestly, I ate this frosting by the spoonful more than once while testing.

 Youtube